Mortgage Refinance Calculator

 How to use this calculator

-1. Enter your current mortgage balance, current rate, remaining term, and current monthly principal and interest payment.
+1. Enter your current loan balance, remaining term, and current monthly principal and interest payment.

 2. Add the new refinance rate and term you want to compare.